mudliyar-jayesh/IceForRocks/README.md

 Explore the code, it ain't that much. but Suggestions are ALWAYS WELCOME! 🫡🤝

 ### How to handle Models?
-This is the an example for class object to use for regular application operations,
+The data storing will be handled by a struct, following is an example
 ```code
 public class User
 {